nomemory/andreinc-site/_posts/2022-03-01-on-implementing-bloom-filters-in-c.md

 But, *Bloom Filters* were not part of the undergrad curricula I've taken while studying at the University, and I've rarely seen them (directly) used in practice.
 Even the more experienced engineers tend to ignore their properties and advantages and wrongly (or rather unjustly) replace them with *Hash Tables* or variously *Set* implementations.
 Again, most programming languages don't have them implemented in their standard libraries.

+On the brighter note, they still fit well in various back-end architectures where we need to implement *blacklists*, or as parts of complex caching systems.
+For a production implementation check [RedisBloom](https://docs.redis.com/latest/modules/redisbloom/).

-What is particularly interesting about *Bloom Filters* is that even the most straightforward "book implementation" works decently.
+In any case, what is particularly interesting about *Bloom Filters* is that even the most straightforward "book implementation" works decently.
 Compared, for example, to the extreme arts of implementing an efficient *Hash Table*, writing yourself an *efficient* *Bloom Filter* is more approachable.
+The knowledge of writing one can fit inside our heads without checking a reference book on Data Structures and Algorithms.

 # How a *Bloom Filter* actually works